mbforbes/website-3/posts/writing/travel/2022-serbia.md

     "/assets/posts/2022-serbia/s-church-wide.moz80.jpg"
 ], true %}

 But we weren't here for the buildings.
-We were here for the wine.

-We climbed up into the hills and barren roads of the town.
 This town's fame is wine.
 It's like the Napa Valley of Serbia, I guess.

+We climbed up into the hills and barren roads of the town, seeking a place to pay for some local pours.
 But luck was not on our side.

 {% img "/assets/posts/2022-serbia/s-street.moz80.jpg", true %}

-We wandered from winery to winery, and were turned away at each one.
+Wandering from winery to winery, we were turned away at each one.
 We didn't have a reservation.
 Hoards of senior citizens had mopped up all the slots.
 We seemed to be the only ones in the town who hadn't arrived on a tour bus with a booking already set.
 It was hot, and we were running dangerously close to closing hour.

 We finally wandered into Wine Cellar Petrovic (Подрум вина Петровић).
 Nobody else was there, and the owner---son of the founder---told us that it was because they were under renovation.

 But then he said, hey, come check out the place.
 He showed us where they kept the vats of wine, poured us a few glasses of each.
 Talked about their processes, his family's history.
 Gave us a tour of the new tasting rooms they were building.
 Asked us about where we were from.

 After spending a good forty minutes with him, I tried to pay him when we said goodbye.
 He wouldn't take anything.

 {% img "/assets/posts/2022-serbia/s-wine.moz80.jpg", true %}

-This was some serious generosity and hospitality to two random foreigners who walk into your place.
+This was some serious generosity to two random foreigners who walk into your place.
 The least I can do is give them a plug: if you end up in Sremski Karlovci, check out Petrovic.
 Their remodel should be done by the time you visit.
-There's no way he would remember us, but tell him thanks from two Americans who he showed warmth when they were far from home.
+There's no way he would remember us, but tell him thanks from two Americans to whom he showed touching hospitality warmth when they were hot and tired and wanted Cab.
+Sav.

 ![]({{ "/assets/posts/2022-serbia/vending.moz80.jpg" | url }})

 <p class="figcaption">One last thing.
 Got scammed by this damned vending machine waiting for the train to Belgrade.
 Parched, I put in about $10 to get change so I could buy a Pocari Sweat (Japanese Gatorade) from the machine next to it.
 Turns out the sign on it says it gives maximum $0.75 of change.
-My only hope is that someone eventually came and drank all the free coffees I'd pumped it with.</p>
+The last thing I wanted while dehydrated at 6pm was twelve hot coffees.
+My only hope is that someone eventually came and drank all the free beverages I'd pumped it with.</p>

 ## To Bosnia

 {% img "/assets/posts/2022-serbia/b-fly.moz80.jpg", true %}

-We boarded a prop plane for Sarajevo.
+After a week in Serbia, we boarded a prop plane for Sarajevo.

-Our final view Belgrade gave a lovely summary of common landscapes of ex-Yugoslavia:
+Our final view of Belgrade summarized common landscapes of ex-Yugoslavia:
 - great sectors of commie blocks
-- ... nestled by old homes with orange roofs
+- ... bordered by old homes with clay shingled roofs
-- ... all nestled by a tree-lined wide river.
+- ... all nestled in the bend of a tree-lined wide river.